josh-collinsworth/joco-sveltekit/src/routes/blog/posts/converting-to-sveltekit.md

 **It's not a particularly practical example, but it _is_ a common one** (in fact, it's one of the first examples in [the official Svelte docs](https://svelte.dev/docs)), because it's an effective way to demonstrate the bread and butter of front-end frameworks: make a small component to track your state (the count), and whenever something causes the state to change (the click), update the UI (the button) automatically.

 Let's start with how to do this simple example in React, where you'd put the button in its own `.jsx` file:

+<SideNote>I'll be using arrow functions in the examples below just because I like them, but they aren't required.</SideNote>

 ```jsx
 // CounterButton.jsx